 Here are the GOP and Trump campaign’s allegations of election irregularities.
-So far, none have been proved.
+So far, none has been proved.

 The reason: Judges have said the Republicans did not provide evidence to back up their assertions — just speculation, rumors or hearsay.
 Or in one case, hearsay written on a sticky note.

-The result has been a flurry of filings that Trump has cited as a reason to avoid conceding defeat — but, so far, done nothing to prevent the defeat itself.
+The result has been a flurry of filings that Trump has cited as a reason to avoid conceding defeat — but, so far, have done nothing to prevent the defeat itself.

 Pennsylvania